juthikaDash/TwitterAnalysisOnUSAElection/README.md

 #### Research Question
 What are you trying to answer?
 1. Positive and negative emotions for both Biden and Trump
-2. Sensitive Analysis on both of their tweets using traditional nlp models
+2. Sensitive Analysis of both of their tweets using traditional NLP models
-4. find performance score for traditional model
+4. find the performance score for the traditional model
-3. How to perform better than traditional model?
+3. How to perform better than the traditional model?

 #### Data Sources
-What data will you use to answer you question?
+What data will you use to answer your question?

 Twitter data typically includes the date, user_id, and tweet content.
 To extract only the data related to the 2024 US election, Trump or Biden
-I used below tweets for both the candidates:
+I used the below tweets for both candidates:
  "https://raw.githubusercontent.com/edvinmolla/dotfiles/master/Trumpall2.csv"
  "https://raw.githubusercontent.com/edvinmolla/dotfiles/master/Bidenall2.csv"

 #### Methodology
 What methods are you using to answer the question?

 I used Tokenization to break down the tweets
-Removed the stopwors
+Removed the stopwords
-Then used Stemming to find out the root of words to get list unique words Calculated word frequency visualize the positive and negative emotions used in the tweets.
+Then used Stemming to find out the root of words to get a list of unique words Calculated word frequency visualizes the positive and negative emotions used in the tweets.
 In traditional models, I tried using "Naive Bayed" and "Logistic regression" and got test score

 #### Results
 What did your research find?

-naive_bayes model's accuracy  for Trump data= 74.62% naive_bayes model's accuracy  for Biden data= 40.31% Logistic regression model's accuracy  for Trump data= 76.74% Logistic regression model's accuracy  for Biden data= 44.19% In my conclusion, both naive bayes and LR model, the accuracy is pretty similar for both Trum and Biden tweets.
+naive_bayes model's accuracy  for Trump data= 74.62% naive_bayes model's accuracy  for Biden data= 40.31% The logistic regression model's accuracy  for Trump data 76.74% The logistic regression model's accuracy  for Biden data 44.19% In my conclusion, in both naive Bayes and LR models, the accuracy is pretty similar for both Trump's and Biden's tweets.

 #### Next steps
-What suggestions do you have for next steps?
+What suggestions do you have for the next steps?

 I want to add regularization to improve the performance.
-Use improved techniques liuke LAMA2 to compare the score against traditional models.
+Use improved techniques like LAMA2 to compare the score against traditional models.
 More visualization for sensitive analysis

 #### Outline of project